-1. Order management
+1. Order management: TM

-To ensure consistency, two HAPS senior scientists at the John Hunter Hospital laboratory are primarily responsible for placing orders for blood and blood products in BloodNet.
+ensure consistency, two NSW Health Pathology - North (Hunter) senior scientists at the John Hunter Hospital laboratory are primarily responsible for placing orders for blood and blood products in BloodNet.
 This allows those two scientists to have control and accountability over what is ordered ensuring consistency in ordering practices and wastage rates.
-In addition to utilising BloodNet for the order and receipt of blood and blood products, HAPS have developed and utilise the electronic system, eBlood, for monitoring and managing all inventory.
+In addition to utilising BloodNet for the order and receipt of blood and blood products, NSW Health Pathology - North (Hunter) have developed and utilise the electronic system, eBlood, for

 This eBlood system, which is interfaced with BloodNet, generates order requirements based on predetermined stock levels for the John Hunter Hospital laboratory and each satellite laboratory.
-These stock levels have been defined by the HAPS scientists and are reviewed periodically for their appropriateness.
+These stock levels have been defined by the NSW Health Pathology - North (Hunter) scientists and are reviewed periodically for their appropriateness.
 The eBlood system produces an inventory report for each satellite laboratory that indicates: